 - Use social media to ‘boost’ related content to an audience with interests matching those of your mailings audience e.g. location, interests, demographics.

-- If you have marketing consent from your audience, send out an email to follow up on the direct mail piece.
-It can act as a promote to ‘get in touch’.
+- If you have marketing consent from your audience, send out an email to follow up on the piece of direct mail.
+It can act as a reminder to ‘get in touch’ or ‘buy now’.

 When you have this insight, be sure to use it.
 Your direct mail campaign should offer real personalisation.
 Start with the recipient’s name.
 It will instantly peek their interest and encourage an open if it’s within an envelope.